 Although slim and in great shape, Dolores had long-suffered from osteoarthritis in both knees.
 Osteoarthritis is a condition where the cartilage in the knee deteriorates, causing extreme stiffness and life-altering pain.
 “Every step I took hurt.
 My life was being ruined,” Dolores explains.

 In 2011, after years of seeing physicians, Dolores went to see Virtua rheumatologist, Sheldon Solomon, MD.
 Dr. Solomon treated her with cortisone shots and other injected medications.

 But the time had come when only total knee replacements would correct her orthopedic problem.
 Dolores was recommended to Scott Schoifet, MD, a Virtua orthopedic surgeon, who pioneered the quad-sparing total knee replacement.
 Using this advanced, quad-sparing technique, the surgeon does not cut the quadriceps tendon.
-This enables people to heal faster, experience less pain and get back to their lives sooner.

 As Dolores planned her African safari, she also worked on getting her knees done.
 Within three months time, Dolores had both knees replaced by Dr. Schoifet.
 She says: “After the first knee replacement, I did my rehab, and was back playing golf within six weeks.

 And just seven months after my second knee was done, I was climbing in and out of a Range Rover in Krueger National Park in Africa.